hulianyuyy/Temporal-Lift-Pooling/README.md

 ## Implementation
 The implementation for TLP is given in [./modules/tconv.py](https://github.com/hulianyuyy/Temporal-Lift-Pooling/blob/main/modules/tconv.py).
 You can choose to use TLP or max pooling or average pooling in line 77-79.

+We notice that the kernel sizes of predictor and updater in lift pooling are set as 3 practically (which we wrongly report as 5 in the camera-ready version)

 You can flexibly use TLP for other temporal tasks, e.g. action recogniton or video captioning.

 ## Data Preparation